wpengine/faustjs/docs/previews/README.md

 `authorizeHandler` accepts a Node request (IncomingMessage) and response (ServerResponse) and will work with any Node-based server library.

-In order to enable the handler in Next, create a new API route:
+To enable the handler in Next, create a new API route:

 `/pages/api/auth/wpe-headless.ts`